secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ### Tool usage and tool access

-For budgetary reasons, Marketing Operations will be performing quarterly, and for some tools bi-quaterly, audits on the user activity of marketing tools.
-If a team member has not been actively taking advantage of a tool for 45 days or more, they will have access to that tool revoked with 5 business days of notification via email.
+For budgetary reasons, Marketing Operations will be performing quarterly, bi-quaterly and for some tools monthly audits, on the user activity of marketing tools.
+If a team member has not been actively taking advantage of a tool for 45 days (30 days for Zoominfo) or more, they will have access to that tool revoked with 5 business days of notification via email or slack (for Zoominfo).
 Activity will be determined by user reports pulled by the tools' admins.
 These reports can be found by viewing issues from the Marketing Ops project with the issue label `Mktg Tool Audit`.
 The reports will utilize the audit issue template from the Marketing Ops project.
 To regain access to revoked tools, the team member will need to submit a new access request and follow standard access request procedures.
 However, user seats will be on a first-come-first-serve basis unless it is determined additional seats should be purchased.

 - Tools included under the quarterly guidelines
   - Outreach
-  - ZoomInfo
   - Linkedin Sales Navigator
   - PathFactory (`author` and `admin` roles)
   - On24

 - Tools included under the bi-quaterly guidelines, Q1 and Q3
   - Terminus (formerly Sigstr)
   - Drift
   - Marketo
   - Litmus

+- Tools included under the monthly guidelines:
+  - Zoominfo (for more information regarding the Zoominfo process feel free to review the [Process: Monthly ZoomInfo License Review GDoc](https://docs.google.com/document/d/1-_miWHyUPxcgJxoGWTPLI41bVFveBFYjthpW8M3Ui48/edit)

 ### Remaining Licenses Communications Plan